Analysis of the Movements

 1. Head and Neck

-When practicing Wudang Taiji, the requirement for the head posture is to raise the head naturally and to avoid the neck muscle being stiff.
+In Wudang Taiji practice, the requirement for the head posture is to raise the head naturally and to avoid the neck muscle being stiff.
 The head should not be slanted or shaking freely.
 The movement of the head and neck should be consistent with the twisting and moving of the chest, abdomen, and waist, Their movement should change directions according to body movement and posture.
 Do not twist the neck.
 If the head is shaking freely, the movements may appear sluggish.
 This also affects the coordination and integrity of the movements of the upper and lower limbs.
 Although movements may go up and down, spinning and circling changeably and flexibly, the head should always be suspended upright.

 Head and Torso Connected

 Raising the head does not mean only to thrust the head up.
 If the head is thrust up too hard, the neck will be stiff, thus interfering with the flexibility and turning of the head.
 On the other hand, also try to avoid the neck muscles being too soft and weak.
 The head movement should not be disconnected from the trunk movement.
 If it is, the connection between the lower limbs, trunk, and the upper part of the body will lose integrity.

 The facial expression should be natural, with the chin drawn back slightly.
 Use mainly nasal breathing.
 The mouth closes naturally.
 The upper teeth touch the lower teeth, the tongue curls up, and the breath sinks to the dantian.
 Eyes follow the turning of the body, looking fixedly at the opponent.
 Try to look calm and mild; do not carry happiness, anger, sadness, meditation, worry, or pondering on the face. concentrate the mind, take a breath (bring up the qi), and brave forward when the chance comes.
 Hold your breath (return the qi to the dantian) and draw the whole body back when you need to withdraw.